 A useful way to visualize and interpret these results is via a correlation network, showing the propensity for topics to occur together within documents (Figure 3).
 As might be expected, the topics on energy, heating and water use in buildings are grouped together.
 The transportation topics are also densely connected – in particular to network optimization (#3), which describes the modelling, simulation and optimization of traffic flow, and to a lesser extent travel behavior (#12).
 System design (#11) is a central but more generic topic on the efficient design of building and transport systems.

 Figure 2: Correlation structure of urban mitigation topics.
 Each node is a topic, scaled by the marginal distribution (see Table 1); each line represents a correlation, based on the co-occurrence of two topics within document abstracts.
-The highest correlation is 0.3 (between thermal comfort and building energy performance); the lowest is 0.025 (between climate change mitigation and green infrastructure).
+Lines are scaled from the highest correlation of 0.33 (between building energy standards and Energy efficiency & consumption) to the lowest of 0.025 (between Air quality and System design).
 The visualisation is generated using the force-directed algorithm ForceAtlas2 in Gephi [39].

 To what extent is climate change mitigation a prominent discourse in these fields?
 Table 1 and Figure 3 suggest that it remains rather marginal: papers with climate change mitigation as their main topic tend to focus on macro issues of urban form, GHG (greenhouse gas) emissions accounting in cities, and building interventions (via energy efficiency), but less so on waste management and specific transportation options.
 In these mitigation-relevant research fields, alternative framings of congestion, access, and public health dominate, instead of a climate-first perspective.